-91. In addition to its deceptive marketing practices, Mallinckrodt failed to meet its legal obligations to design and implement an effective system to detect and report suspicious opioid orders, i.e. those most likely to lead to diversion of its products to the black market to be sold for recreational use and abuse.
-Among other problems, Mallinckrodt's suspicious order monitoring protocols at various times, (i) relied on a simple numerical formula (based on an order's size relative to the customer's average order) to identify potentially suspicious orders, despite the DEA's clear warnings that reliance on such "rigid formulas" fell short of meeting Mallinckrodt's legal obligations, (ii) unjustifiably exempted Mallinckrodt's largest customers, (iii) required sales personnel to make the initial determination of whether an unusually large order was peculiar enough to warrant further review-an obvious conflict of interest given their conflicting incentives,44 (iv) failed to track customers identified as suspicious by other pharma companies, (v) failed to follow suspicious customers if they changed their address, (vi) measured "suspicious orders" by product family, rather than by specific product, which masked increases in orders of particular products that were likely to be abused, (vii) failed to inquire about their customers' own suspicious order monitoring programs, which violated their obligation to "know your customer's customers," (viii) changed the algorithm to allow Mallinckrodt to send orders up to three times as large as a customer's average order out the door without investigation, (ix) required Mallinckrodt employees to make judgment calls that they were not comfortable with, and (x) allowed shipment of opioids to customers even after putting restrictions on them, revealing a "clear gap" in the suspicious order monitoring process.
+99. In addition to its deceptive marketing practices, Mallinckrodt, under Covidien's domination and control, failed to meet its legal obligations to design and implement an effective system to detect and report suspicious opioid orders, i.e. those most likely to lead to diversion of its products to the black market to be sold for recreational use and abuse.
+Among other problems, Mallinckrodt's suspicious order monitoring protocols, at various times, (i) relied on a simple numerical formula (based on an order's size relative to the customer's average order) to identify potentially suspicious orders, despite the DEA's clear warnings that reliance on such "rigid formulas" fell short of meeting Mallinckrodt's legal obligations, (ii) unjustifiably exempted Mallinckrodt's largest customers, (iii) required sales personnel to make the initial determination of whether an unusually large order was peculiar enough to warrant further review-an obvious conflict of interest given their conflicting incentives, (iv) failed to track customers whom other pharma companies identified as suspicious, (v) failed to follow suspicious customers if they changed their addresses, (vi) measured "suspicious orders" by product family, rather than by specific product, which masked increases in orders of particular products that were likely to be abused, (vii) failed to inquire about Mallinckrodt's customers' own suspicious order monitoring programs, which violated Mallinckrodt's obligation to "know your customer's customers," (viii) changed the algorithm to allow Mallinckrodt to send orders up to three times as large as a customer's average order out the door without investigation, (ix) required Mallinckrodt's employees to make judgment calls that they were not comfortable with, and (x) allowed shipment of opioids to customers even after putting restrictions on them, revealing a "clear gap" in the suspicious order monitoring process.

-42 VA Restricts Opioids for Veterans and Military Service Members, U.S. Pain Foundation, https://uspainfoundation.org/news/va-restricts-opioids-veteran/ (Feb.
+&lt;sup>38 VA Restricts Opioids for Veterans and Military Service Members, U.S. Pain Foundation, https://uspainfoundation.org/news/va-restricts-opioids-veteran/ (Feb.
 27, 2017).